STHLabUOL/CrossCompareSICforIBFD/README.md

 This respository contains the scripts used in [1] for training and evaluating models for digital self-interference cancellation.
 Note that this includes scripts and code snippets from [\[3\]](https://github.com/abalatsoukas/fdnn).

-## 1. Datasets and Dependencies
+## 1. Datasets

+The data/ directory contains all three utilized datasets.
 The synthetic Hammerstein and Wiener data was generated according to [\[2\]](https://github.com/STHLabUOL/SICforIBFD).
-You can download the actual data used <i>here</i>.

-The real data set is made available by the authors as part of the repository [\[3\]](https://github.com/abalatsoukas/fdnn).
-Please download it and place it into the main directory.

-You may need to modify the paths pointing to the different datasets in <b>config.py</b>.
+Meanwhile, the real data was sourced from the author's repository [\[3\]](https://github.com/abalatsoukas/fdnn).

 ## 2. Model Training